NextGen vs Epic: Which Fits Your Practice?

 Features Comparison

-These EMR/EHR systems offer full and powerful features, such as charting, storing vitals and measurements, using prescription templates and ePrescribing, and more.
-Every system has pros and cons, depending on how you want to run your practice.
+These EMR systems offer full and powerful features, such as charting, storing vitals and measurements, using prescription templates and ePrescribing, and more.

 Medications